rlskoeser/rlskoeser.github.io/content/posts/2013-02-01-mapping-places-in-around-the-world-in-80-days/index.md

 For those who are interested, here are the nitty-gritty, step-by-step details of how I went from text to map.

-{% comment %}NOTE: Using unorder-list instead of ordered because highlight blocks mess up ordering {% endcomment %}

--  Downloaded the plain-text version of the novel from Project Gutenberg.
+1. Downloaded the plain-text version of the novel from Project Gutenberg.
--  Manually removed the Project Gutenberg header and footer from the text, as well as the table of contents.
+2. Manually removed the Project Gutenberg header and footer from the text, as well as the table of contents.

     Note that _Around the World in 80 Days_ is in the Public Domain in the U.S., and according to the [Project Gutenberg License](http://www.gutenberg.org/wiki/Gutenberg:The_Project_Gutenberg_License), once you have removed the Gutenberg license and any references to Project Gutenberg, what you have left is a public domain ebook, and “you can do anything you want with that.”

--  Split the text into individual files by chapter using cplit (a command-line utility that splits a file on a pattern):
+3. Split the text into individual files by chapter using `csplit` (a command-line utility that splits a file on a pattern):
     {{< highlight csh  >}}
     csplit -f chapter 80days.txt "/^Chapter/" '{35}'
     {{< / highlight >}}

--  Ran the [NameDropper lookup-names python script](http://namedropper.readthedocs.org/en/latest/scripts.html#lookup-names) on each chapter file to generate a CSV file of Places for each chapter.
+4. Ran the [NameDropper lookup-names python script](http://namedropper.readthedocs.org/en/latest/scripts.html#lookup-names) on each chapter file to generate a CSV file of Places for each chapter.
     (Note that this is C-shell foreach syntax; if you use something else you’ll have to find out the for loop syntax.)
     {{< highlight csh  >}}
     foreach ch ( chapter* )